 Hello!
 My name is Jayme and I live in Boise, Idaho with my husband and 10 children.
-I am currently a doula and birth photographer.
-I am also a student midwife at Midwives College of Utah in December 2022 with a Bachelors of Science in Midwifery.
+I am in my second year as a student midwife at Midwives College of Utah in December 2022 with a Bachelors of Science in Midwifery.
 I am currently a student in clinic with Family Tree Midwifery.
 I also co-host a podcast called “Mindful Birth, Peaceful Earth”.

 My love for all things birth began 23 years ago when I was pregnant with my 1st son.
 I was so prepared for labor and delivery but no one explained to me how everything would change the minute they laid him in my arms.
 I was a mother!
 I was overcome with a love that I had never experienced before.

 During that pregnancy I was fortunate to take a childbirth class from a woman who was passionate about normal, physiological birth.
 She taught us all about the hormones of birth, and how interventions can interfere with the process of birth.
 I was fascinated by what she was teaching.
 I was only 18 years old and she became my first mentor in childbirth.
 I will never forget her telling us the story of bringing handcuffs to the hospital, and handcuffing her husband to the bed (her children were born in a time when partners weren’t allowed in the room).